goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 To handle an event, you need a message bus object.

-The message bus has this interface:
+The message bus should have this interface:

 ```python
 class MessageBus(abc.ABC):